Alfresco/docs-alfresco/process-services/latest/using/workflows.md

 ## Managing tasks

-Tasks assigned to you appear in two places: the My Tasks personal dashlet and the My Tasks page.
+Tasks assigned to you appear in two places: the My Tasks personal and the My Tasks page.
 Each task stays assigned to you until you complete or reassign it.

 1. Click **Tasks** then **My Tasks**.